Odds of 50 random events happening to you

 Being killed in a plane crash

-You’re setting up a nursery and buying a crib, but should you build it for two?
+You're setting up a nursery and buying a crib, but should you build it for two?
 Roughly 1 in every 250 natural pregnancies results in twins.
-The odds of having twins go up for older mothers and those receiving fertility treatments.
-Though there is a gene that makes women more likely to have fraternal twins, men who inherit it are no more likely to have twins in the family and it doesn’t increase the chance of having identical twins.
+The odds of having twins increase for older mothers and those receiving fertility treatments.
+Though there is a gene that makes women more likely to have fraternal twins, men who inherit it are no more likely to have twins in the family, and it doesn't increase the chance of having identical twins.

 Winning the lottery

 If you're hoping to win the lottery, you're either very lucky or bad at math.
 Your odds of winning the lottery depend on which game you're playing and, for some games, how many other people are playing.
 Generally speaking, your odds of winning a prize in Powerball are 1 in 24.9.
 The odds of winning the jackpot are 1 in 292.2 million.
 Your chances are even worse for winning the Mega Millions jackpot: 1 in 302.6 million.

 The American Heart Association points to data showing that up to 45% of out-of-hospital cardiac arrest victims recover when CPR is administered.
 Most of these emergencies—almost 70%—occur in people's homes, making it helpful for all family members, even children with the requisite physical strength, to learn how to administer CPR.

 Killed by a meteorite impact